-These are expenses for Graduate-level students for the 2016-2017 year (based on a 9-hr. graduate enrollment in the Fall and Spring semesters).
+These are estimated expenses* for Graduate-level students for the 2018-2019 year (based on a 9-hr. graduate enrollment in the Fall and Spring semesters).
 This estimate is based on the fall and spring semesters ONLY.
 All fees are subject to change without notice.

 |Type of Expense||Estimated Cost|

 |Mandatory International Health Insurance||$1,400.00|